vulq/Perfect-Produce-Picker/README.txt

 PLEASE DO THE FOLLOWING BEFORE ATTEMPTING TO LAUNCH THE PROGRAM:

 1. Extract this folder if you haven't already.
-2. Install PIL 1.1.7 if you havne't already.
+2. Install PIL 1.1.7.
 Download can be found here: http://www.pythonware.com/products/pil/
 3. Install Tesseract 3.02 to the "pytesser" folder located in this download.
 Download can be found here: https://code.google.com/p/tesseract-ocr/downloads/detail?name=tesseract-ocr-setup-3.02.02.exe&can=2&q=
 4. Download the LeapMotion SDK, v2.1.x.xxxxx (for Python), directly to the LeapProject folder from this download.
 Download can be found here: https://developer.leapmotion.com/
 5. In the "project.py" file, near the top, rename the variable "sdkFolder" to the name of the folder you just downloaded.